 Citizen’s Petition For Exemption of Raw Milk Interstate Transportation Ban--When the Milk is Labeled as Indicated

-Advocates for direct farm-to-consumer food rights, the Real Food Consumer Coalition (RFCC), filed a citizen’s petition with the US Food and Drug Administration (FDA).
-This petition, when accepted by the FDA, will eliminate an important layer of FDA regulatory burden against raw milk farmers—the agency’s ban on interstate transportation or sale of raw milk--if they provide warning labels and a recipe for pasteurization on raw milk products.
+Advocates for direct farm to consumer food rights and the Real Food Consumer Coalition (RFCC) filed a citizen’s petition with the US Food and Drug Administration (FDA).
+This petition, if accepted by the FDA, would have eliminated an important layer of FDA regulatory burden against raw milk farmers—the agency’s ban on interstate transportation or sale of raw milk--if farmers provided warning labels and a recipe for pasteurization on raw milk products.

 The warning labels are similar to labels currently required in many states.
 The recipe for pasteurization is included so that individual consumers can make their own choices about how to best handle the milk.

 Emord and Associates, a Washington DC law firm with extensive experience in food regulation, filed the Citizen’s Petition with the FDA on April 26, 2017.
-The FDA legally has 180 days to respond.
+The FDA legally had 180 days to respond.

-While we await the answer to the petition, attorneys for any farmers cited, during this waiting time for non-compliance with CFR1240.61, can file a motion of stay of enforcement for their clients pending the response to this petition.
-This option will work for many farmers, but we must give farmers and consumers the strength of a legal change as well.
-These changes, once implemented, will go a long way to giving farmers peace-of-mind while they produce the food that consumers are asking for so desperately.
-United We Will Succeed!
+While awaiting the answer to the petition, attorneys for any farmers cited during this waiting time for non-compliance with CFR1240.61, could file a motion of stay of enforcement for their clients pending the response to said petition.
+This option seemed to work for many farmers, but a lack of follow through with farmers and consumers weakened the strength of a legal change.
+Those changes, if implemented, would have gone a long way to giving farmers peace-of-mind while they produce the food that consumers are asking for so desperately.

-We ask that you join with us, join our efforts to free our farmers from the burden of a history of lies and deceit.
+Again our farmers are finding themselves in the frying pan.
+We ask that you join with us, join our efforts to free our farmers from the burden of a history of raw milk lies and deceit.

-Government interference in our peaceful transactions for food—something that should not be criminalized to begin with—must stop.
+Overreaching government interference in our peaceful transactions for food—something that should not be criminalized to begin with if the farmer is practicing quality testing and health related responsibilities—must stop.
 And it can stop with us.
 The time for that to happen is now.